syncfusion-content/fileformat-docs/File-Formats/Presentation/SmartArt.md

 {% tabs %}

 {% highlight c# %}

-// Create an instance of PowerPoint Presentation IPresentation pptxDoc = Presentation.Create();
+//Create an instance of PowerPoint Presentation IPresentation pptxDoc = Presentation.Create();
 //Add a blank slide to the Presentation
 ISlide slide = pptxDoc.Slides.Add(SlideLayoutType.Blank);
 //Add a SmartArt to the slide at the specified size and position ISmartArt smartArt = slide.Shapes.AddSmartArt(SmartArtType.OrganizationChart, 0, 0, 640, 426.96);

-//Traverse through all nodes of the SmartArt. foreach (ISmartArtNode node in smartArt.Nodes)
+//Traverse through all nodes of the SmartArt foreach (ISmartArtNode node in smartArt.Nodes)
 {
-//Check if the node is assistant or not. if (node.IsAssistant)
+	//Check if the node is assistant or not if (node.IsAssistant)
-//Set the assistant node to false. node.IsAssistant = false;
+		//Set the assistant node to false
+		node.IsAssistant = false;
 }

-//Save the Presentation.
+//Save the Presentation
 pptxDoc.Save("Sample.pptx");

-//Close the Presentation.
+//Close the Presentation
 pptxDoc.Close();
 {% endhighlight %}

 {% highlight vb.net %}
 'Create an instance of PowerPoint Presentation
 Dim pptxDoc As IPresentation = Presentation.Create()
 'Add a blank slide to the Presentation
 Dim slide As ISlide = pptxDoc.Slides.Add(SlideLayoutType.Blank)

-'Add a SmartArt to the slide at the specified size and position Dim smartArt As ISmartArt = slide.Shapes.AddSmartArt(SmartArtType.OrganizationChart, 0, 0, 640, 426.96)

-'Traverse through all nodes of the SmartArt.
+'Add a SmartArt to the slide at the specified size and position Dim smartArt As ISmartArt = slide.Shapes.AddSmartArt(SmartArtType.OrganizationChart, 0, 0, 640, 426.96) 'Traverse through all nodes of the SmartArt
 For Each node As ISmartArtNode In smartArt.Nodes

-'Check if the node is assistant or not.
+	'Check if the node is assistant or not
 	If node.IsAssistant Then

-'Set the assistant node to false. node.IsAssistant = False
+		'Set the assistant node to false
+		node.IsAssistant = False
 End If
 Next

-'Save the Presentation.
+'Save the Presentation
 pptxDoc.Save("Sample.pptx")

-'Close the Presentation.
+'Close the Presentation
 pptxDoc.Close()
 {% endhighlight %}

 {% highlight UWP %}
 //Create an instance of PowerPoint Presentation IPresentation pptxDoc = Presentation.Create();
 //Add a blank slide to the Presentation
 ISlide slide = pptxDoc.Slides.Add(SlideLayoutType.Blank);
 //Add a SmartArt to the slide at the specified size and position ISmartArt smartArt = slide.Shapes.AddSmartArt(SmartArtType.OrganizationChart, 0, 0, 640, 426.96);

-//Traverse through all nodes of the SmartArt. foreach (ISmartArtNode node in smartArt.Nodes)
+//Traverse through all nodes of the SmartArt foreach (ISmartArtNode node in smartArt.Nodes)
 {
-//Check if the node is assistant or not. if (node.IsAssistant)
+	//Check if the node is assistant or not if (node.IsAssistant)
-//Set the assistant node to false. node.IsAssistant = false;
+		//Set the assistant node to false
+		node.IsAssistant = false;
 }

 //Initializes FileSavePicker